 - It can be done with each arm independently, which can help to correct imbalances.

-- Better range of motion than barbell.
+- It has a better range of motion than a barbell.

-There are many variations of dumbbell curl that you can add to your workout routine, and all have their own unique benefits.
+There are many variations of dumbbell curl that you can add to your workout routine, and all have their unique benefits.

 - Dumbbell Hammer Curl